-Returns a queue Q2 that is the result of calling Fun(Item) on all items in Q1, in order from front to rear.
+Returns a queue Q2 that is the result of calling Fun(Item) on all items in Q1.

 If Fun(Item) returns true, Item is copied to the result queue.
 If it returns false, Item is not copied.
 If it returns a list, the list elements are inserted instead of Item in the result queue.